 Changing Your Password

-We strongly recommend changing your password at least once every 3 months to protect your site against hacking.
+We strongly recommend changing your password at least every 3 months to protect your site against hacking.

-Once you’re here, you’ll need to enter your old password before choosing a new one.
+You’ll have to enter your old password before choosing a new one.

 We recommend using the “Password Generator” if you want a fast way to create a super-strong password.